gradle/perf-native-large/README.md

 ## Integrated profiling tools

+### Profiling with gradle-profiler

+Use the Gradle profiler to `--benchmark` or `--profile` scenarios.
+The available scenarios are defined in `performance.scenarios`

+Example usage: `./gradle-profiler --profile chrome-trace upToDateAssemble`

 ### Profiling with honest-profiler

 There is a script [`prof.sh`](profiler/prof.sh) which automates running honest-profiler and creating a flamegraph of the execution.